 It depends on your role.
 If you are the principal investigator on a study submitted to the Fred Hutch IRB, or you are relying on the Fred Hutch IRB through an Individual Investigator Agreement you need to meet the Fred Hutch's GCP training requirements.

 Other non-Fred Hutch investigators and study staff should meet the requirements of their own institution; the PI is responsible for ensuring all study staff have met the relevant institutional requirements.
 For more detailed information on who needs to complete GCP training see IRB Policy 2.20 Training.

 Additional GCP training requirements for investigator held IND/IDE multi-center studies:

-FHCRC or UW Consortium "Sponsor-Investigators" who hold the Investigational New Drug (IND) or Investigational Device Exemption (IDE) for a multi-center trial may be subject to additional training requirements by the Consortium's External Performance Site Assessment Committee (EPSAC).
+Fred Hutch or UW Consortium "Sponsor-Investigators" who hold the Investigational New Drug (IND) or Investigational Device Exemption (IDE) for a multi-center trial may be subject to additional training requirements by the Consortium's External Performance Site Assessment Committee (EPSAC).
 For more information on EPSAC visit the Cancer Consortium web-site.